JannisX11/blockbench-plugins/README.md

 * Plugins should not be larger than 2 MB
 * Make sure to not bundle dependencies that are already included in Blockbench.
 Blockbench comes with a number of libraries already included that can be used by plugins, such as ThreeJS, Vue 2, JSZip, Marked, and MolangJS.
 * Plugins may not execute code from external sources.
 This includes separately hosted scripts, user inputs or files, or otherwise externally hosted or generated code.
 This also applies to rendering of HTML content.
+* Plugins that utilize generative AI are not accepted into this repository but may be shared externally.

-* This list of plugins is curated to some extent.
+This list of plugins is curated to some extent.
 Plugins will be reviewed and may not be accepted if they don't meet quality standards.
 Already published plugins may also be taken down if they no longer meet the requirements.

-* Plugins that utilize generative AI are not accepted into this repository but may be shared externally.
-* While it is the goal to keep the plugin API generally compatible across different Blockbench version, it can happen that a feature is changed or deprecated and your plugin must be updated in order to keep working.
+While it is the goal to keep the plugin API generally compatible across different Blockbench version, it can happen that a feature is changed or deprecated and your plugin must be updated in order to keep working.
+It is recommended to test all of your plugins during the beta phase before each Blockbench feature update!

 To help catch some common issues, you can use the validator script in the root of this repo to catch common issues.
 This script will also run in each pull request.